Bjelke-Petersen family

 Bjelke-Petersen is the name of an Australian family of Danish descent.
 The common ancestors of the Australian family are Georg Peter Bjelke-Petersen (born c.
 1845), a Danish farmer and master-builder, and his wife Caroline Vilhelmine (maiden name Hansen) (born c.
 1845).
 They came to Australia with their children in 1891.
-Born just Petersen, Georg hyphenated his name with the Danish word for wodden beam, some time in the 1860s.
+Born just Petersen, Georg hyphenated his name with the Danish word for wooden beam, some time in the 1860s.

 Politics

 The Bjelke-Petersens have influenced politics in Queensland, at both state and Commonwealth levels, for sixty years.